TGX 1.1.1

 sprite.fillCircle({ 20, 20 }, 13, tgx::RGB32_Black, tgx::RGB32_Black); // ... a black circle

-im.fillScreenHGradient(tgx::RGB32_Blue, tgx::RGB32_Red); // fill the screen with horizontal gradient from green to orange
+im.fillScreenHGradient(tgx::RGB32_Blue, tgx::RGB32_Red); // fill the screen with a horizontal gradient from blue to red

 im.blit(sprite, { 10, 10 }); // simple blitting